 Actions we have taken:

-- We have committed to increasing the number of Indigenous Australians we employ each year
+- We have committed to increasing the number of Aboriginal and Torres Strait Islander peoples we employ each year

-- Providing pro bono legal services to Indigenous businesses
+- Providing pro bono legal services to First Nations businesses

-- Incorporating Indigenous procurement through our supply chain
+- Incorporating First Nations procurement through our supply chain

-- Partnering with clients to assist Indigenous causes
+- Partnering with clients to assist Aboriginal and Torres Strait Islander causes

-- As part of our celebration of NAIDOC week, we commissioned a bespoke artwork by Indigenous artist, Jasmine Sarin of JS Koori Designs, titled “Unity Abound” which now hangs proudly in our Sydney office.
+- As part of our celebration of NAIDOC week, we commissioned a bespoke artwork by First Nations artist, Jasmine Sarin of JS Koori Designs, titled “Unity Abound” which now hangs proudly in our Sydney office.